dubaxx/helm-charts/README.md

 ## Steps

 These steps assume a blue-to-green transition.
-To transition from green back to blue for a second update, replace instances of `global.enterprise.greenVersion` with `global.enterprise.version` and instances of `clearblade.greenReplicas` with `clearblade.replicas` and vice versa.
+To transition from green back to blue for a second update, replace instances of `global.enterpriseGreenVersion` with `global.enterpriseBlueVersion` and instances of `clearblade.greenReplicas` with `blueReplicas` and vice versa.
 The replica and version values are applied to the blue pod set but are not explicitly named blue.
 For step 3, change the slot value to blue instead of green.

-In your values file used to deploy ClearBlade with helm, set `global.enterprise.greenVersion` to the platform version you want to upgrade to.
+In your values file used to deploy ClearBlade with helm, set `global.enterpriseGreenVersion` to the platform version you want to upgrade to.
 Then, in the ClearBlade section, set `clearblade.greenReplicas` to the desired number of pods.

 Run